gjanders/SplunkAdmins/README.md

 There are many Splunk conf talks available on this subject in various conference replays, however my goal was to provide practical steps to implement the ideas.
 That is why this application exists

 ## Which alerts are best suited to automation?
-- SearchHeadLevel - Scheduled searches not specifying an index
+- `SearchHeadLevel - Scheduled searches not specifying an index`
-- SearchHeadLevel - Scheduled Searches Configured with incorrect sharing
+- `SearchHeadLevel - Scheduled Searches Configured with incorrect sharing`
-- SearchHeadLevel - Splunk login attempts from users that do not have any LDAP roles
+- `SearchHeadLevel - Splunk login attempts from users that do not have any LDAP roles`
-- SearchHeadLevel - Scheduled Searches That Cannot Run
+- `SearchHeadLevel - Scheduled Searches That Cannot Run`
-- SearchHeadLevel - Scheduled Searches without a configured earliest and latest time
+- `SearchHeadLevel - Scheduled Searches without a configured earliest and latest time`
-- SearchHeadLevel - Users exceeding the disk quota
+- `SearchHeadLevel - Users exceeding the disk quota`
-- SearchHeadLevel - Users with auto-finalized searches
+- `SearchHeadLevel - Users with auto-finalized searches`
-- SearchHeadLevel - User - Dashboards searching all indexes
+- `SearchHeadLevel - User - Dashboards searching all indexes`
-- SearchHeadLevel - Detect Excessive Search Use - Dashboard - Automated
+- `SearchHeadLevel - Detect Excessive Search Use - Dashboard - Automated`
-- SearchHeadLevel - WLM aborted searches
+- `SearchHeadLevel - WLM aborted searches`
-- SearchHeadLevel - Dashboards with all time searches set
+- `SearchHeadLevel - Dashboards with all time searches set`
-- SearchHeadLevel - SavedSearches using special characters
+- `SearchHeadLevel - SavedSearches using special characters`
-- SearchHeadLevel - Dashboards using special characters
+- `SearchHeadLevel - Dashboards using special characters`
-- SearchHeadLevel - Dashboards using depends and running searches in the background = SearchHeadLevel - Summary searches using realtime search scheduling
+- `SearchHeadLevel - Dashboards using depends and running searches in the background`
+- `SearchHeadLevel - Summary searches using realtime search scheduling`
-- SearchHeadLevel - Searches dispatched as owner by other users
+- `SearchHeadLevel - Searches dispatched as owner by other users`
-- SearchHeadLevel - Search Messages user level
+- `SearchHeadLevel - Search Messages user level`
-- SearchHeadLevel - audit logs showing all time searches
+- `SearchHeadLevel - audit logs showing all time searches`

 Are all well suited to an automated email using the sendresults command or a similar function as they involve end user configuration which the individual can change/fix